Games for Windows – Live: Deprecation

 On August 16, 2013, Microsoft announced that the Xbox.com PC Marketplace was going to be closed on August 22, 2013, alongside the Xbox 360 update that retired Microsoft Points in favour of local currency purchases.
 The service would otherwise continue to operate normally.

 In August 2013, a since-deleted support article for Age of Empires Online announced that the Games for Windows – Live service would be discontinued on July 1, 2014.
 Microsoft issued a statement in June 2014 denying they were closing Games for Windows Live, stating "We remain committed to investing in PC gaming in the years ahead, and look forward to sharing more in the future".
 After the initial August 2013 support article, some game publishers announced that they would be removing GFWL from their games, but in most cases this did not happen until several years later or at all.

-In 2020, Microsoft removed the Games for Windows – Live client download page and the Windows Live Sign-in Assistant was removed from their servers, and therefore the Games for Windows – Live installer fails to install.
+In 2020, Microsoft removed the Games for Windows – Live client download page and the Windows Live Sign-in Assistant was removed from their servers, and therefore the Games for Windows – Live online installer fails to install.
+It became only possible to install via the offline installer since then.

 From 2022, users are unable to login to Games for Windows – Live through the Games for Windows Marketplace client.
 The in-game overlay, however, still works fully on all games already owned either digitally or retail, with long login times ranging from 1 to 5 minutes.

+On October 1, 2022, Microsoft posted an FAQ page on its website stating that every services about Games For Windows Live was discontinued.